World Vision sponsored children share what they would give their moms if they could give them anything in the world this Mother’s Day.

 - We started Youth for Development Clubs to support youth in their development and provide training in decision making, spiritual values, reproductive health, and preparing a plan for life.

 - To ensure that children are protected and participating, we created children's councils for children and youth to develop leadership skills, participate in decision-making related to local schools, and raise awareness about issues such as teen pregnancy.

 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

 - To encourage proper nutrition among children under the age of 5, we formed Circles of Good Health and Nutrition and trained mothers to educate other parents on childhood nutrition, exclusive breastfeeding for the first six months, hygiene, and disease prevention.
 These circles also help underweight children recover by providing underweight children with nutritious food and growth monitoring.

-- To protect children from Zika, dengue, and chikungunya, World Vision raised awareness in the communities about disease prevention and treatment, in partnership with representatives of local religious, government, private, and public organizations.
+- To protect children from Zika, dengue, and chikungunya, we raised awareness in the communities about disease prevention and treatment, in partnership with representatives of local religious, government, private, and public organizations.
 Zika and chikungunya are mosquito-borne viruses; Zika can cause birth defects in babies and chikungunya results in joint pain.

 Education for Better Lives